-Seven artists won scholarships to attend the 2nd Annual Figurative Art Convention & Expo (FACE) last year.
+Seven artists won scholarships to attend the 2nd Annual Figurative Art Convention & Expo (FACE) in 2018.
 One of the recipients was McGarren Flack, Assistant Professor of Art Painting/Drawing and Art Foundation Coordinator for Dixie State University Department of Art.
 In this exclusive Q&A, McGarren tells us about his artistic path, including how his art has changed over time and one of his biggest challenges.

 Figurative Art Spotlight / Q&A

 Cherie Dawn Haas: How and why did you first begin your artistic path?

 McGarren Flack: I started in college.
 I was planning on becoming a doctor and had to take an art class for general education.
 I didn’t like the teacher but I loved drawing.
 I wasn’t so good at it but because of my love I feel like I was able to cultivate my skills.

 CDH: Was there a specific media or subject matter that drew you in?

 MF: I have always enjoyed painting with oil and drawing with charcoal, mostly because they are traditionally used as a solid art form.
 I love the diversity I can create with both media.
 In terms of subject matter, the figure is most appealing to me because I can relate to the human connection and strive to project that in my art.